-You may be wondering what you could claim for if you have been injured in an accident that was not your fault, and what are in fact different types of damages that could be claimed for.
+You may be wondering what you could claim for if you have been injured in an accident that was not your fault, and what are in fact different types of damage that could be claimed for.

 We have discussed general damages above in regards to amounts for pain and suffering.
 You could also claim for special damages, which include mainly financial losses experienced as a result of your injuries.
-These include travel costs, medical expenses, loss of earning and future earnings, property damage, etc. Every claim is different, and which kind of special damages you can claim for will depend on the circumstances of your case.
+These include travel costs, medical expenses, loss of earnings and future earnings, property damage, etc. Every claim is different, and which kind of special damages you can claim will depend on the circumstances of your case.